Tutorial

 }

-So, what I need to do is to once again do a create user mutation.
+So, what I need to do is to once again do a create session mutation.

 mutation($email: String!, $password: String!) {